mstocco/mariostoc.co/content/traininglog/20210110-ironman2021-33weeksout.md

 ### FIBULARIS TERTIUS
 ![Fibularis Tertius](/assets/jpg/ankle-20210112.jpeg?v2)
 <!---->
 The ride on the trainer was very easy spinning that started at around 90 RPM and progressively became faster over the course of the hour.
-I watched the full reply of the _2020 Arzachena ITU Triathlon World Cup_ (Men's Race).
+I watched the full replay of the _2020 Arzachena ITU Triathlon World Cup_ (Men's Race).

 ### CADENCE GRAPH WHILE WATCHING
 ![Cadendes](/assets/jpg/cadence-20210112.jpeg)